Abdominoplasty After Weight Loss

 Midterm Recovery (weeks 2-4) Postoperative

 Swelling and bruising should gradually subside during this period.
-Patients may begin to see initial improvements in abdominal contour.
-Dr. Burholme encourages all his patients to continue wearing compression garments as instructed and to follow any additional postoperative care recommendations.
+Patients may begin to see initial changes in abdominal contour.
+Dr. Beldholm encourages all his patients to continue wearing compression garments as instructed and to follow any additional postoperative care recommendations.
 This will keep the recovery moving forward smoothly.

 Months (1-3)